telerik/kendo-vue/README.md

 In this repository you will also find examples of how our components can be integrated in more complex scenarios.

+> Historically, all Kendo UI for Vue Native components support both **Vue 2** and **Vue 3**, however Vue 2 is currently in its end-of-support phase till Nov 2024.
+After our last major release for 2024, Vue 2 will no longer be supported in the new versions of the Kendo UI for Vue components.
+Please check our [Vue 2 End of Support article](slug:vue2-end-of-support) for more details.

 ## Table of Contents
 * [Features of Kendo UI for Vue suite](#features-of-kendo-ui-for-vue-suite)
 * [Components planned for the next official release](#components-planned-for-the-next-release)